juneha1120/tp/docs/DeveloperGuide.md

 ### Launch and shutdown

+### Launching and shutting down

-1. Initial launch
+1. **Initial launch**

-   1. Download the jar file and copy into an empty folder
+    1. Download the JAR file and place it in an empty folder.

-   1. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
-The window size may not be optimum.
+    1. Double-click the JAR file.
+       **Expected:** The GUI launches with a set of sample contacts displayed.
+The initial window size may not be optimal.

-1. Saving window preferences
+2. **Saving window preferences**

-   1. Resize the window to an optimum size.
-Move the window to a different location.
+    1. Resize the window to an optimal size and move it to a preferred location.
 Close the window.

-   1. Re-launch the app by double-clicking the jar file.<br>
+    1. Re-launch the app by double-clicking the JAR file.
-       Expected: The most recent window size and location is retained.
+       **Expected:** The most recent window size and position are retained.

-1. _{ more test cases …​ }_
+3. _{ Add additional test scenarios here }_

-### Deleting a person
+### Deleting a contact

-1. Deleting a person while all persons are being shown
+1. **Deleting a contact while all contacts are shown**

-   1. Prerequisites: List all persons using the `list` command.
-Multiple persons in the list.
+    1. **Prerequisites:** List all contacts using the `list` command.
+Ensure multiple contacts are visible.

-   1. Test case: `delete 1`<br>
+    1. Test case: `delete 1`
-      Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.
+       **Expected:** The first contact is deleted from the list.
+The status message displays the details of the deleted contact.
+The timestamp in the status bar updates.

-   1. Test case: `delete 0`<br>
+    1. Test case: `delete 0`
-      Expected: No person is deleted.
-Error details shown in the status message.
-Status bar remains the same.
+       **Expected:** No contact is deleted.
+The status message displays an error message.
+The status bar remains unchanged.

-   1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+    1. Other invalid delete commands to test: `delete`, `delete x`, `...` (where `x` exceeds the list size)
-      Expected: Similar to previous.
+       **Expected:** Similar error messages appear, and no contact is deleted.

-1. _{ more test cases …​ }_
+2. _{ Add more delete-related test cases here }_

+---

 ### Saving data

-1. Dealing with missing/corrupted data files
+1. **Handling missing or corrupted data files**

-   1. _{explain how to simulate a missing/corrupted file, and the expected behavior}_
+    1. _{ Add instructions to simulate missing or corrupted files and describe the expected system behavior }_

-1. _{ more test cases …​ }_
+2. _{ Add additional test scenarios for data saving and recovery here }_

+---